open-constructs/cdk-serverless/README.md

 $ npx projen new awscdk-app-ts
 ```

-Adding `cdk-serverless` is a two step process.
+Adding CDK Serverless is a two step process:

-First add 'cdk-serverless' as a dependency to your project and run 'npx projen' to install it.
+1. Add 'cdk-serverless' as a dependency to your project
+2. Run `npx projen` to install it

 You can then add the 'GraphQlApiAspect' or the 'HttpApiAspect' depending on your desired API type.

+`.projenrc.js`:
 ```ts
 // Import cdk-serverless projen aspects const { HttpApiAspect } = require('cdk-serverless/lib/projen');